 Snark Sailboat Review

-Despite its past popularity, the Snark Sailboat was not the greatest sailboat ever made, nor was it a good one in the first place.
-Thanks to many advertising campaigns, however, the Snark solidly became the first sailboat for many generations, even until today.
+Despite its popularity, the Snark Sailboat was not the greatest sailboat ever made, nor was it a good one in the first place.
+Thanks to many advertising campaigns, however, the Snark solidly became the first sailboat for many generations, even today.

 Snark Sailboat Models

 The succeeding version of the Snark, called Super Sea Snark or Super Snark, boasted a new technology called Corelite, now under the trademarked name Armorclad.
-This technology involved adding a vacuumed layer of ABS over the EPS hull, increasing the weight of the sailboat to 50 lbs.
+The technology involved adding a vacuumed layer of ABS over the EPS hull, increasing the weight of the sailboat to 50 lbs.

 Super Sea Snark Sailboat

 The ABS-covered boats, usually the later versions, can withstand more repairs and modifications compared to the original boats, but both still suffer from the fragility of the hull.
 The saving grace of the Snark Sailboat is its claim of unsinkability.
-The boat will capsize, break, sail slow, sail stubbornly, but it will almost never sink.
+The boat will capsize, break, sail slow, and sail stubbornly, but it will almost never sink.

 Are Snark Sailboats Still Made